How to trade the NASDAQ 100?

 As said earlier, financial experts use participant’s market capitalisation to calculate the Nasdaq 100.
 Experts determine the index’s value by multiplying the combined index share weight value of the instruments with every instrument’s last closing price and then dividing by an index advisor.
 An instrument can only get a maximum of 24% weighting.

-An Overview of Nasdaq 100 Price
+An Overview of Index

 The Nasdaq price shows whether companies share prices on the index will rise or fall.
 Rising price action indicates a particular company is enjoying gains while a falling one shows it’s undergoing a price decline.